pmastrogiovanni/skin_cancer_type_classifier/README.md

 To access full code, refer to the jupyter notebook in the repository.

 ## Original data
-The dataset is composed of rouglhy 10.000 images of skin lesions, with an highly unbalanced distribution between classes, as highlighted by the plot:
+The dataset is composed of roughly 10.000 images of skin lesions, with an highly unbalanced distribution between classes, as highlighted by the plot:

 ![image](https://github.com/pmastrogiovanni/skin_cancer_type_classifier/assets/98032774/41140d57-9766-477a-bdc1-874b2a6d1b4f)